Last Updated on November 9, 2022 by Lawrence Berezin

-These two little words have caused a lot of pain and heartache in Parking Ticket Land.
-That is to say, If you violate a no-standing rule, it will cost you $115 and possibly a boot and tow.
+These two words have caused much pain and heartache in Parking Ticket Land.
+That is to say; If you violate a no-standing rule, it will cost you $115 and possibly a boot and tow.
 Yikes!

-Moreover, It doesn’t matter if your car was occupied or empty.
-Or, the motor was on or off.
-You are still standing when you stop your car in a no-standing zone.
+Moreover, It doesn’t matter if your car is occupied or empty.
+Or the motor was on or off.
+You are still standing when you stop your vehicle in a no-standing zone.

 Hopefully, these tips will save you some dough when parking in NYC.

 Estimated reading time: 6 minutes